AliYagizDizdaroglu/Novus-Technologies/README_steps.txt

 Decision: Added an html input box to better visualize the operation.

 Result: Created both .sh and .bat files for both Unix and Windows platforms.
+App runs on host="127.0.0.1", port=8000

 Note: Might take up to 30 seconds to produce an output text, please be aware.